Why did the project timeline change?

 Both the Feds and the GSA have been leading the SLC/PAC Expansion discussion with the University, with the goal to address the student space needs, while encouraging a stronger sense of community and improving the student experience.

 There was a series of student consultations planned during May 2016 which gleaned a lot of student feedback on spaces such as the multi-faith space, the event space, the dining space and others.
-More consultation groups will be arranged as the project progresses.

 Have students voted on student space in the past?